Ar-Rutbah: ISIL

 The Islamic State of Iraq and the Levant (ISIL; also known as ISIS, the Islamic State, or Daesh) began a June offensive in 2014 as part of their Anbar campaign, which involved the capture of the majority of Anbar Province.
 On 19 June, ISIL forces captured Al-Qa'im, and in the evening of 21 June, ISIL forces also captured Ar-Rutbah.
 On 22 June 2014, a member of the local council told The New York Times that "around fifty vehicles full of militants and weapons came from Hauran valley and after sporadic clashes with police they took control over the central town.
 Then they left a group of them to secure the town and then headed toward the border."
-On 24 June a Syrian air-force raid on Rutba, to assist the Iraqi army during the 2014 Northern Iraq offensive, killed at least 50 ISIS militants.
+On 24 June a Syrian air-force raid on Rutba, to assist the Iraqi army during the 2014 Northern Iraq offensive, killed at least 50 ISIL militants.

-In September 2014, it was reported that a couple were convicted of adultery in an ISIL court in Ar-Rutbah, and stoned to death.
+In September 2014, it was reported that a couple were convicted of adultery in an ISIL sharia court in Ar-Rutbah, and stoned to death.
 They were apparently brought out in front of a crowd of 200 residents, and stoned by eight ISIL fighters.
 An anonymous witness said: "They brought the man and the woman, they tied their hands and covered their faces, and started to stone them."

 One airstrike on 31 July 2015 led to the deaths of up to 46 civilians, and between 30 and 70 people being injured.
 A number of those killed were children, and the majority of victims came from five families in the town.
 The origin of the airstrike was uncertain, as neither the Iraqi government or coalition forces acknowledged launching a strike near Ar-Rutbah on that date.
 The United Nations expressed "serious concern" about the issue, and the Governor of Anbar Province, Suhaib al-Rawi, launched an investigation into the attack.